bridging the gap between art and science.

-At Proctor Foundation for Art and Science, we are dedicated to bringing community college students and faculty on experiential journeys of scientific research and exploration.
+At Proctor Foundation for Art and Science, we are dedicated to bringing community college students and educators on experiential journeys of scientific research and exploration.
 Our focus is on the BIPOC community: those who identify as Black, Indigenous, and/or People of Color.

 Mission Statement

-Space Camp and Art
+Space Camp

 Proctor Foundation is partnering with Space Camp to provide scholarships to Community College Students.
 Applicants must identify as Black, Indigenous, and/or People of Color (BIPOC) and special consideration is given to students majoring in the arts or humanities.
+See below for full list of qualifications.

 Dr. Proctor along with her Inspiration4 crew members were inducted into the Space Camp Hall of Fame in 2022.
 The Art of Space Camp will take place during the Space Camp Inspiration4 week each summer.